X13-VSA

 The Facts about Voice Stress Analysis

-Voice Stress Analysis is so powerful if used secretly in contract negotiations and other private discussions to get unfair advantage that criminal laws require written permission to use it.
+Voice Stress Analysis or Voice Lie Detection is so powerful if used secretly in contract negotiations and other private discussions to get unfair advantage that criminal laws require written permission to use it.

 Voice Stress Analysis is developed for United States Military Intelligence looking for an alternative to wired polygraph.

-Most insurance companies quietly use Voice Stress Analysis to screen for suspected false loss claims.
+Most insurance companies quietly use Voice Stress Analysis and Voice Lie Detection to screen for suspected false loss claims.

 (External Links)